Katsumi-N/hexapod_walk_snn/README.md

 # hexapod_walk_snn
 This is the repository for my paper.
+The usage will be added later.